GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

 ### Quality Criteria

 Web developers should use a Trusted Web Activity when they want to include web content in an Android app.
-Web content in a Trusted Web Activity must meet PWA install quality criteria and additional Android-specific criteria such as [policy compliance][9].
+Web content in a Trusted Web Activity must meet Lighthouse's PWA install quality criteria and additional Android-specific criteria such as [policy compliance][9].

 <figure class="w-figure w-figure--center">